How To Find Out Who Owns Land

 Once you have a clear outline of the land you will need to find which HM Land Registry office deals with the area in question (this is not always as obvious as it may first seem, for example the office that deals with the Leeds, West Yorkshire area is an office in Nottingham, Nottinghamshire).
 If you are unsure of the correct office information can be found at the Land Registry.
 Once on the site click “Customer Services” and select “Office Finder”.

 You can now visit the correct office with your map and hope they can find the information you require.
-If they cannot help the land will be unregistered, if this is the case give us a ring on 0113 2825900 and we will be happy to help.
-We also offer services to find owners of private roads and we can also find out who owns property.
+If they cannot help the land will be unregistered, if this is the case give us a call on 0113 2825900 and we will be happy to help.